CoinTracking February 8, 2026 | 9 min read

 Navigate to Analysis → Checks → Missing Transactions.
 This check shows you a list of all deposits and withdrawals that don't have a matching transfer counterpart.
 The list can be sorted by asset, date, EUR value, or exchange – so you can quickly recognize patterns and process the most relevant entries first.

-For each entry in the list, you should check the TX-ID (TX hash).
+For each entry in the list, you should check the transaction hash.
 Search the hash in a blockchain explorer like Etherscan or in analysis tools like Arkham.
 There you'll see where the transaction came from or where it went and can understand why CoinTracking classifies it as "missing".

 Step 3: Understand the Cause